PeterCamilleri/CX16/new/process.md

 achieve decent performance at much higher voltages, typically 12 volts.
 Five volts had already been established as the de facto standard logic level for most systems.
 These factors were severely at odds with the goal of producing a low cost, high performance microprocessor.
+So the 6502 team went with NMOS instead.

 Finally, one last thought under the category of raw speed.
 WDC has reported that FPGA realizations (most likely based on the Verilog models) of the